hemandhran/appium_mcp_server/README.md

   ```
 - **Android SDK:**
   - Set the `ANDROID_HOME` or `ANDROID_SDK_ROOT` environment variable.
-  - Ensure the Android emulator is installed and configured.
+  - Ensure the Android emulator and ADB are installed and configured.
 - **For iOS (macOS only):**
   - **Xcode:** Install from the Mac App Store.
   - **Xcode Command Line Tools:**